arielbk/YDKJS-Blog/this-&-object-prototypes.md

 #### Ignored `this`
 Passing `null` or `undefined` to `call`, `apply` or `bind` will cause them to ignore these values and instead revert to default binding.

-You may do this in order to use `apply` to spread out the values of arrays as arguments to pass into a function, you may also use it to [*curry*](https://en.wikipedia.org/wiki/Currying) value into a function with `bind`.
+You may do this in order to use `apply` to spread out the values of arrays as arguments to pass into a function (but note that ES6 now has the `...` spread operator), you may also use it to [*curry*](https://en.wikipedia.org/wiki/Currying) value into a function with `bind`.

+This can be dangerous, because you may make a null argument call to a function that you did not author and `this` would refer to the global variable, creating a hard to track down bug.

+A safer way to do this, then, is to pass in a completely empty object (`var ø = Object.create(null)`, as a safe fallback.

+There are also options for *soft binding* functions by creating our own utility.

+## Lexical `this`
+ES6's arrow functions...
+You cannot use `this` directly within an arrow function, but you can next one inside of another function.
+The `this` is then bound at call time, and this cannot be changed, even with `new`.

+But why use 'tricks'?
+Stick to lexical scope or embrace scope.